-The team's focus has shifted for the duration of the main roll out away from their routine enforcement work to supporting the main roll-out particularly dealing with requests for additional waste capacity, additional recycling bins and ensuring residents have food waste bins, caddies and liners.
-Once the roll out is complete and the service issues resolved the team will continue to:
+The team's focus shifted for the duration of the main roll out away from their routine enforcement work to dealing with requests for additional waste capacity, additional recycling bins and ensuring residents have food waste bins, caddies and liners.
+Now the roll out is complete and the service issues resolved the team will continue to:

-- Contact and support residents who are struggling to put the right material in the right bin by card, letter and phone and liaising with landlords and managing agents. - Environmental enforcement including deployment of mobile CCTV cameras - Monitor the presentation of food waste bins and 140l bins. - Resume working with the Re3 partnership to help residents reduce contamination in collected recycling.
+- Contact and support residents who are struggling to put the right material in the right bin by card, letter and phone and liaising with landlords and managing agents. - Environmental enforcement including deployment of mobile CCTV cameras - Monitor the presentation of food waste bins and 140l bins. - Resume working with the Re3 partnership to help residents reduce contamination in collected recycling. - Promote the 'Love Food Hate Waste' campaign to reduce the mount of food waste being recycled.

-The current social distancing advice has meant that the team has not been able to carry out face to face interactions with customers in the normal way and have been using alternative contact methods such as e mail, Teams, Zoom and phone to make contact.
+Social distancing advice has meant that the team has not been able to carry out face to face interactions with customers in the normal way and have been using alternative contact methods such as e mail, Teams, Zoom and phone to make contact.
+However, as the restrictions lift the team will return to more normal working methods whilst still observing government guidance.